-The staff struggled with the old

-Napping in the cot room at the Redfern Day Nursery and Nursery School, c.
-1948-50.
-SDN Archive building that needed constant repairs until 1977, when the centre closed for a demolition and a total redevelopment.
+The staff struggled with the old building that needed constant repairs until 1977, when the centre closed for a demolition and a total redevelopment.
 Re-opening in August 1980, the centre had expanded to 141-145 Pitt Street, and the new buildings provided a modern and comfortable setting for the education and care of the children.
 SDN's head office was located upstairs from the end of 1982 until 2006.

-Music and movement at the Redfern Day Nursery and Nursery School, c.
+Above: Music and movement at the Redfern Day Nursery and Nursery School, c.
 1965.
 SDN Archive

-Brighter Futures at SDN Redfern
+Supporting families at SDN Redfern